dsullo1216/CS611-Tic-Tac-Toe/README.md

 <OrderChaosBoard.java> Extension of Board class to represent an Order and Chaos board.
 Overrides abstract methods for checking for wins
 <OrderChaosGame.java> Extension of Game class to represent an Order and Chaos game.
 Implements abstract methods needed to play Order and Chaos
 <OrderChaosPlayer.java> Extension of Player class to represent an Order and Chaos player.
 Overrides abstract class' toString and holds an instance of a char to specify players
+<ConnectFourBoard.java> Extension of Board class to represent a Connect Four board.
+Overrides abstract methods for checking for wins
+<ConnectFourGame.java> Extension of Game class to represent a Connect Four game.
+Implements abstract methods needed to play Connect Four
+<ConnectFourPlayer.java> Extension of Player class to represent a Connect Four player.
+Overrides abstract class' toString and holds an instance of the Piece class
 <GameCenter.java> Class to facilitate running both Tic-Tac-Toe and Order and Chaos
 <Main.java> Wrapper class that invokes our GameCenter class to run GameCenter.
 ## Notes